You are currently viewing Protect Your Field Research: 5 Best Practices for Data Security

 Learn how to implement robust security measures in your fieldwork

 Field research is essential in sectors like international development, global health, and monitoring & evaluation, where understanding and addressing critical global challenges often hinge on data collected directly from the field.
-However, working in the field to gather primary data using computer-assisted personal interviews (CAPI) presents unique challenges to data security.
+However, working in the field to collect data using computer-assisted personal interviews (CAPI) presents unique challenges to data security.

 The use of mobile devices such as tablets, laptops, and smartphones is commonplace in this type of field research.
 While these tools are indispensable for high-quality data collection and storage, they are also vulnerable to theft, loss, and unauthorized access.
 It can be hard to control which enumerators (or other individuals) have access to what devices, and because this field research is often conducted in environments where the physical security of equipment is uncertain, these devices can become easy targets.
 If compromised, the data stored on these devices could be exposed or misused, posing serious risks for organizations and the people they work with.